 For Americans turning 65 or older, the beginning of fall is also the beginning of the Medicare season.
 Whether you are new to Medicare or have been using it for years, each season brings changes to your plan options.

-That’s why HealthMarkets reviewed the top 5 Medicare tips for 2017.
+That’s why HealthMarkets reviewed the top 5 Medicare tips.
 Each of these tips will help ensure you are getting the most out of your Medicare plan.

 HealthMarkets Reviews Tip #1: Check for Plan Disruptions

 If you already have a Medicare plan, keep an eye out for a plan disruption letter.
 A plan disruption letter, sometimes called a non-renewal notice, means your current plan will not be available in your area the following year.
 Your current plan won’t drop your coverage immediately, but you will have to find a new plan during the Annual Enrollment Period (AEP), which runs from October 15 until December 7.